+Attendance at practice is more flexible and works with your schedule as we believe in a

+>

-1. Who Can Row?
+> 1. Who Can Row?

-We welcome any experience level from total beginners to elite athletes.
+> We welcome any experience level from total beginners to elite athletes.
 Our crew is beginning to grow again, so come join us.
 At this time we only have a program for adults 18 and older, but are looking to add juniors in the future.
-We currently have members ranging from their 20s to their 70s, from Salem to Dallas to Corvallis, men and women.
+We currently have members ranging from their 20s to their 70s, from Salem to Dallas to Corvallis.
 There is room for everyone.

-Participation in Salem Rowing Club activities requires signing the US Rowing waiver online, being in good physical health, and passing a swim test before you may begin participation.
+> Participation in Salem Rowing Club activities requires signing the US Rowing waiver online, being in good physical health, and passing a swim test before you may begin participation.
 Participants will be asked to pass a fitness test.
 It consists of rowing 1,000 meters in less than 6 minutes, before beginning learn to row lessons.
 Experienced rowers should be significantly faster than that.

-Rowing is a total body and low-impact workout.
-Rowing is both aerobic and anaerobic, meaning it improves the cardiovascular system and also builds muscle strength.
+> Rowing is a total body and low-impact workout.
+It is both aerobic and anaerobic, meaning it improves the cardiovascular system and also builds muscle strength.
 Most of a crews' power comes from the leg muscles as they push off the footstretchers and the upper body muscles build on that strength and send it through the oars for each stroke.

-The Salem Rowing Club has a small fleet of rowing shells club members may use.
+> The Salem Rowing Club has a small fleet of rowing shells club members may use.
 We currently row in fours, doubles and singles, but look to row an eight as our club expands.
 We have some ergs/indoor rowing machines club members may use.